-Typography is a big deal, a really big deal.
-If it wasn’t for typography, much of what we would see either in the newspaper or on our digital devices would look pretty much the same.
+Typography is a really big deal.
+If it wasn’t for it, much of what we would be reading would look pretty much the same.
 Good typography is the reason why it took nearly 15 years for Google to adapt to a new typography standard; read more about the new Google logo, a more modernized version of what is possible with current technology and typographic insights.

 If you want to catch up with the latest developments in web typography and typographic knowledge in general, then Nice Web Type is a great place to start.
-It is managed by Adobe Typekit’s Tim Brown, who frequently shares new insights and resources for anyone, whether designer or just a curious person, who is keen to learn more about the crafting capabilities of good typography and how it can affect the overall user experience.
+It is managed by Adobe Typekit’s Tim Brown.
+He frequently shares new insights and resources for anyone who is keen to learn more about the crafting capabilities of good typography and how it can affect the overall user experience.

 Have you ever run into a website that has the most amazing font choices, but you’re unable to locate the exact font that particular website is using?
-Worry not, because WhatTheFont will help you with determining the type of font a particular site is using by having you upload a screenshot of the particular font you’re looking for and the font searching platform will take care of the rest.
-The results vary, but it’s definitely worth trying it at least once to see if there is a match.
+Worry not, because WhatTheFont will help you determine the type of font a particular site is using.
+All you need is to upload a screenshot of the particular font you’re looking for; WhatTheFont will then take care of the rest.
+The results vary, but it’s definitely worth trying at least once to see if there is a match.

-This grid example from Chris Coyier has aged over the years, but is nonetheless an invaluable resource to anyone who wants to understand more about the way typography works on webpages and what are the best ways to optimize your font choices for optimal reading experience.
+This grid example from Chris Coyier has aged over the years.
+Nonetheless, it is an invaluable resource to anyone who wants to understand more about the way typography works on webpages and what are the best ways to optimize your font choices for optimal reading experience.
 Also crucial to those who are working with user interfaces, since typography plays a big role in that.

 Whereas Flipping Typical will give you a list of the fonts you have on your computer, and also give you a general idea of how each one looks, Typetester will give you a full-blown experience of how different fonts look next to each other, with customized options; height, weight, size, spacing, text alignment, and more.
 Thousands of fonts to choose from, and countless inspirational ideas to be found using Typetester.

-Baseline was built with one thing as the primary goal, to be able to build websites that are not only pleasantly organized in practical grids, but also to feature industry standard typography and typographical choices.
-Baseline starts with several files to reset the browser’s default behavior, build a basic typographic layout — including style for HTML forms and new HTML 5 elements — and build a simple grid system.
+Baseline was built to enable users to build websites that are not only pleasantly organized in practical grids, but also to feature industry standard typography and typographical choices.
+It starts with several files to reset the browser’s default behavior, build a basic typographic layout and build a simple grid system.
+These include styles for HTML forms and new HTML 5 elements.
 Baseline started out as a simple demo framework, which later grew to become one of the most widely known typography frameworks available.
 Baseline grids are still a new thing for many, but this framework is a great introduction to it.

 Although FontFeed has been discontinued as a publishing platform, you can find the new sister site over at FontShop News, but not to disvalue the potential of FontFeed — an amazing typography resource that’s home to dozens of amazing, and evergreen, articles about typography and all that it entails.
 Both old FontFeed and new FontShop are two truly remarkable resources for professional designers and design enthusiasts who want to spice things up a little.

-With more than 700 open-source fonts available for download and use, Google Fonts stands out as one of the leading fonts provider platforms on the planet.
-It almost seems that every new WordPress theme that comes out these days is benefiting from Google Fonts in one way or the other, and there is no shortage of WordPress plugins that let us integrate all 700+ fonts at once.
-Each font can be hosted on your own server, or you can choose to use Google’s servers and use the fonts that way.
+Google Fonts stands out as one of the leading fonts provider platforms on the planet.
+It is because of its more than 700 open-source fonts available for download and use.
+It almost seems that every new WordPress theme that comes out these days is benefiting from Google Fonts in one way or the other; there is also no shortage of WordPress plugins that let us integrate all 700+ fonts at once.
+Each font can be hosted on your own server.
+Or, you can choose to use Google’s servers and use the fonts that way.

-MyFonts has been around for 15+ years, and has established itself as one of the leading font resources for designers, artists, and developers.
-You can indulge yourself in some 1000+ free fonts, but also explore the opportunity to purchase fonts from professional and experienced designers that will add unique flavor to your websites, apps and designs.
+MyFonts has been around for 15+ years.
+It has established itself as one of the leading font resources for designers, artists, and developers.
+You can indulge yourself in some 1000+ free fonts.
+But, you can also explore the opportunity to purchase fonts from professional and experienced designers.
+It will add a unique flavor to your websites, apps and designs.
 Each premium font comes with many different styles, giving you the right value for your money.

 Typographica is a review of typefaces and type books, with occasional commentary on fonts and typographic design.
-If you run into a book that you’re not entirely sure about, there is a very likely chance that Typographica will have reviewed it and will have given an honest opinion about it.
-Don’t forget to explore the yearly roundups to take a look at some of the most innovative and creative fonts released over the years.
+If you run into a book that you’re not entirely sure about, there is a good chance that Typographica will have reviewed it and given an honest opinion about it.
+Don’t forget to explore the yearly roundups!
+Take a look at some of the most innovative and creative fonts released over the years.

 Typekit is a premium font service from Adobe.
-It’s a paid service, but in exchange for your subscription you’re able to get access to super high-quality fonts that will blow the socks off your next project.
-You get full permissions to use the fonts in any way you like upon establishing a subscription.
-Before committing, you can try out the Free plan to explore options and to take a look at some of the readily available fonts.
-This is the place that typography geniuses use to power their own and client websites.
+It’s a paid service, but in exchange for your subscription, you’re able to get access to super high-quality fonts that will blow the socks off your next project.
+You get full permissions to use the fonts in any way you like upon purchase.
+Before committing, you can try out the Free plan; explore options and take a look at some of the readily available fonts.
+This is the place that typography geniuses use to power their websites.

-More than 9000+ fonts, nearly 2000~ unique designers, FontShop offers a wide selection of unique and creative fonts that will compliment projects of any caliber.
-Easy to browse directory of fonts enables for anyone to find exactly what they’re looking for, whether its artistic or professional.
+With more than 9,000+ fonts and nearly 2,000 unique designers, FontShop offers a wide selection of creative fonts that will compliment projects of any caliber.
+Easy-to-browse directory of fonts enables anyone to find exactly what they’re looking for, whether its artistic or professional.

 TypeInspire is the largest inspiration gallery of typography and text effects.
-Each submission on this resource is complimented with an image and also an attribution link to who is the author of the particular image.
-A lot of the stuff comes from sites like Dribbble and Behance, and TYPEinspire does the job of weeding out the bad stuff and only keeping the good stuff that others might find inspiring and useful.
+Each submission on this resource is complimented with an image and an attribution link to its owner.
+A lot of the stuff comes from sites like Dribbble and Behance.
+TYPEinspire simply does the job of weeding out the bad stuff and only keeping the good ones.